Apple TV 4K

 Released in September 2019, tvOS 13 included a new Home screen that offers full-screen video previews of content.

 Apple also added multi-user support to enable users to enjoy personalized playlists and recommendations.
-This came in handy for Apple Music, which enables personalized playlists and recommendations for music, as well as showing onscreen lyrics to songs timed to appear in sync to the playing track.
+This came in handy for Apple Music, which enables personalized playlists and recommendations for music and shows onscreen lyrics to songs timed to appear in sync to the playing track.

 Apple also added Apple Arcade support to tvOS, allowing users to play games from Apple's game subscription service.
 As part of the service, users could play a selection of games on their iPhone, iPad, iPod Touch, Mac, and Apple TV, without needing to worry about microtransactions or other payments, aside from a monthly fee.